StenopePHP/Stenope/doc/loading-content.md

 It's twelve days north of Hopeless and a few degrees south of Freezing to Death.
 It's located solidly on the Meridian of Misery.
 My village.
 In a word, sturdy.
 It's been here for seven generations, but every single building is new.
 We've got hunting, fishing, and a charming view of the sunsets.
 The only problems are the pests.
 Most places have mice or mosquitoes.
 We have... dragons.
 ```

-By default, the content of the source file are mapped on the `content` property and the name of the file is mapped on the `slug` property._
+By default, the content of the source file are mapped on the `content` property (Stenope supports Markdown out of the box) and the name of the file is mapped on the `slug` property._

-_Note: Check out all [supported formats](supported-formats.md)._
+_Note: Check out all the natively [supported formats](supported-formats.md)._

 ## Usage